Graduates entering law are likely to experience challenging work, responsibility, and a fast-paced environment.

 You may also be interested in Government, Politics and Policy, Armed Forces, Law Enforcement and Public Protection and Development.

-See our other occupational pages for more options.
+See our other Sector-specific pages for more options.

 Roles & Skills